 Joe has extensive experience in cartel investigations, congressional investigations, and complex civil litigation.
 Having served in all three branches of the federal government, and with his experience in both criminal and civil litigation, Joe is able to leverage his insider knowledge across a variety of enforcement perspectives to guide clients through difficult cases.

 As a prosecutor in the DOJ’s Antitrust Division, he investigated companies and individuals involved in domestic and international antitrust cartels.
 Among them, he oversaw all aspects of the investigation into generic pharmaceuticals as the case’s chief of staff, including the handling of the parallel multidistrict litigation case brought by several state attorneys general and private plaintiffs.
 He also prosecuted and investigated cases in the international freight forwarding industry and cases involving bid rigging in state infrastructure projects.

-Before joining the firm, Joe most recently served as Chief Counsel for the U.S. Senate Committee on Homeland Security & Governmental Affairs, where he advised on all issues falling within the committee’s broad jurisdiction, including cybersecurity, border security, domestic terrorism, election security, supply chain security (including 5G policy), and reforming the National Emergencies Act.
-As part of the committee’s cybersecurity work, Joe advised on oversight of the newly established Cybersecurity and Infrastructure Security Agency (CISA) within the Department of Homeland Security, legislation providing CISA with administrative subpoena authority, the recent creation of the National Cyber Director, and oversight of government and private efforts to protect against and respond to cyber breaches and ransomware attacks.
+Joe most recently served as Chief Counsel for the Committee on Homeland Security & Governmental Affairs, the chief oversight committee of the U.S. Senate.
+In this position, he oversaw a variety of investigations, including the coordination of investigations with other Senate and House committees with overlapping jurisdictions.
+He also advised the committee on all policy issues falling within its broad jurisdiction, including cybersecurity, border security, domestic terrorism, election security, supply chain security (including 5G policy), and reforming the National Emergencies Act.
+As part of the committee’s cybersecurity work, Joe advised its members on oversight of the newly established Cybersecurity and Infrastructure Security Agency (CISA) within the Department of Homeland Security, legislation providing CISA with administrative subpoena authority, the creation of the National Cyber Director, and oversight of government and private efforts to protect against and respond to cyber breaches and ransomware attacks.